 When First District Agricultural & Mechanical School’s inaugural academic year began in 1908, few could have foreseen a major American university growing out of four faculty members and 15 students in just a little more than one lifetime.

-Now in its second century of service, Georgia Southern has nearly 26,000 students, more than 2,000 faculty and staff, approximately 138 programs of study at the bachelor’s, master’s and doctoral levels, and three vibrant campuses in Statesboro, Savannah and Hinesville.
+Now in its second century of service, Georgia Southern has more than 27,500 students, more than 2,000 faculty and staff, approximately 138 programs of study at the bachelor’s, master’s and doctoral levels, and three vibrant campuses in Statesboro, Savannah and Hinesville.

 Statesboro Campus